Bubble deformation by a turbulent flow: Bubble deformation in a turbulent flow

 We seek for an estimate of the average global surface deformation.
 We introduce the root mean squared $\zO$ of the bubble interface from an integration over all solid angles:

 According to the orthogonality of spherical harmonics $\iiOn \Ylm Y_{\ell'}^{m'} = \delta_{\ell,\ell'} \delta_{m,m'}$, $\zO$ can be expressed as

-The surface deformation is hence directly related to the solutions of Eq.~\ref{alm_eq}. $\alm$ being stochastic variables, we look for its temporal behaviour as well as temporal behavior of its ensemble averaged value $\langle \alm^2 \rangle$.
+The surface deformation is then related to the solutions of Eq.~\ref{alm_eq1}. $\alm$ being stochastic variables, we look for its temporal behaviour as well as temporal behavior of its ensemble averaged value $\langle \alm^2 \rangle$.